 What is their solution?

-Providentia's research demonstrates that the extent of cell membrane damage caused by a small-molecule drug is strongly correlated with and predictive of that drug’s toxicity.
+Providentia's demonstrates that the extent of cell membrane damage caused by a small-molecule drug is correlated with and predictive of that drug’s toxicity.
 So, they created the cell membrane component of the cell in the lab yielding their initial product offering: a synthetic cell membrane screening platform that enables early-stage toxicity prediction.
-They validated their technology in a blinded study against high-content cytotoxicity screens of ~500 drugs and found that precision of their approach exceeds 90%.
+Their technology is validated via a blinded study against high-content cytotoxicity screens of ~500 drugs and found that precision of their approach exceeds 90%.
 Their second product offering in development combines their unique data type (measured membrane perturbation: that is aggregate changes of membrane properties (elasticity, curvature, thickness)) with machine learning approaches to identify the specific part of the drug driving the membrane damage/toxicity and provide corrective modifications to avoid this toxicity.
+Their unique data type and proprietary libraries are also enabling them to build towards making the cell membrane as a duggable target.